moneybutton/bsv/README.md

 of an instance method, you must access the object property(s) that it modifies.

-10. Use the features of ES6 (ECMAScript 6, the latest version of javascript) available in the latest stable releases of node.js. fullnode is not intended to work with node.js 0.10, although it does work with node 0.12 with the --harmony flag.
+10. Use the features of ES6 (ECMAScript 6, the latest version of javascript) available in the latest long-term support releases of node.js (currently version 4).

 Environment Variables
 ---------------------